Best Asics Shoes for Men in 2022

 - Weight3 pounds

-Are you going all in or not, amigo?
+Are you going all-in or not, amigo?
 Asics poured their heart and soul into Metarun, a pair of stylish kicks that carry you through your running sessions like you’re walking on air.
 You get two layers of protection working in your favor: DUOMAX midsole and FlyteFoam technology whirling around in tandem to provide the best shock absorption money can buy.
 You’ll also get Ortholite sock liners (removable) to add some extra breathability and comfort during your run.
 With all this tech wrapped up inside these killer sneaks, you’d think that they would have skipped the style department.
 Wrong.
 They went all-in on this fantastic design, which integrated the exoskeletal heel cup into the aesthetics.
 That heel encasement gives you better protection against your Achilles, while also ensuring you have proper posture for the duration of your run.
-Don’t miss our guide to Under Armour shoes, for more great footwear options.
+Don’t miss our guide to Converse shoes, for more great footwear options.

 FlyteFoam technology absorbs more shock and vibrations than leading sneakers